smiles724/GGNN_Meets_PLM/README.md

 ```

 ### Protein-protein Rigid-body Docking
-We use the original [code](https://github.com/octavian-ganea/equidock_public) from EquiDock [[4]](#4) and only change the input features, which is
+We use the original [code](https://github.com/octavian-ganea/equidock_public) from EquiDock [[4]](#4) and only change the input features, which are
 obtained from ESM-2.
 Notably, this task cannot be perfectly compiled with the implementation of other tasks since the backbone models are totally distinct.
-However, the core idea are the same.
+However, the core idea is the same.
 We choose not to post the related code here for code consistency.
 If anyone finds difficulties in reproducing this task
-with ESM's features, please full an issue.
+with ESM's features, please full out an issue.

 ### Binding Affinity Prediction